 To meet this goal, we are making several changes, including new staff members!

 Xanthe joins us as our newest Grants Officer, with two psychology degrees and a background in trust-based philanthropy with a global children’s funder.
 She is a recent graduate, and excited to begin building her career in philanthropy with CCF.
 She will work across a number of funds but has a special interest in issues affect young people, gender equity, and the environment.

-In addition to expanding the team, we have updated our website to make it easier to find appropriate funding opportunities and easier to apply.
-We’ve also included lots of content from the Donors who support our work, as well as stories about the brilliant groups and projects they enable us to support.
+In addition to expanding the team, we have updated our website to make it easier to find appropriate funding opportunities and apply for them.
+We have also included lots of content from the donors who support our work, as well as stories about the brilliant groups and projects they enable us to support.

 We are excited about the new chapter that we are about to embark on and we hope you can join us!